rackerlabs/rackspace-how-to/content/cloud-servers/bind-mounts-in-linux.md

 product_url: cloud-servers
 ---

 Bind Mounts allow you to mount an already mounted filesystem to another location within the filesystem.

-Bind mounts restrict the access of specified users to designated parts of a website.
-You can grant a user access to a directory by bind mounting the directory to the home directory of the user.
+Genenerally, bind mounts are used to restrict the access of specified users to designated parts of a website.

 #### Configure a bind mount

+This section instructs you on how to grant a user access to a directory by using bind mounting to bind the directory to that user's home directory.

 Configure a bind mount by using the following command: